 Allow sufficient time for all coats to dry before applying subsequent coats.

-To test whether a coat is ‘green hard’ the surface should be resistant to a fingernail.
+Test whether a coat is ‘green hard’ by checking that the surface is resistant to a fingernail.
 Many factors will influence the timing, such as the season, exposure and the thickness of the coat.
 It’s normal to expect a day for the harled coat to dry and harden and up to one week for each of the thicker scratch and float coats.

 Do not apply lime render too late or early in the year wherever possible to avoid damage and failure due to frost.
 Hardening by carbonation takes up to a month for each millimetre of thickness of render.
 Therefore it may take 20 months before mortar has carbonated to a depth of 20 mm.

 Painting Lime Render

 Avoid the use of modern paints to lime render as they can restrict function and potentially have detrimental consequences further down the line.